cjessett/phase-4/week-7/pre-work.md

 For deployment, you'll need to sign up for Heroku if you haven't already.
 See the [Heroku docs for Rails 5][Heroku Rails5].

-Only use generators once to see what they do.
-It is expected that you will only use _migration_ generators in this phase.
-Generators are for coders who have done stuff by hand so many times that the process has become boring, not for coders who have done stuff by hand so few times that the process is still tricky.
+You may see documentation or hear from others about Rails' generators.
+Do not use them to create code.
+Unless used carefully they will add features you don't need and confuse issues that are really quite simple.
+They're handy when you're without wifi and can't remember something &mdash; but they're not something you should lean on.
+Most professional Rails developers never use the generators.
 Seriously, you'll thank yourself later for being diligent now and letting your fingers start remembering how those files come together.

-We'll be bending and flexing a lot in Phase 3.
-It will be hard.
-It will challenge you.
-I know you can all do it.
-Expect to dip into your panic zone, but reach out.
-Rails is a big framework and it can feel overwhelming.
-All the teachers in the space can answer your questions.
-We're all here for you.
-Ping us, get unstuck, then get back at it.

 Phase 3 is about ramping up for the real world.
 You'll be treated less like students and more like professional developers.
 Answers will not be served on a